pcal43/trailblazer/README.md

 # Trailblazer

-Trailblazer is a Fabric minecraft mod that changes blocks as they are walked on.
+Trailblazer is a Fabric minecraft mod that changes blocks as they are walked on by players and mobs.

 By default, the mod enables two trailblazing effects:

-**Dirt Trails.**  As players and zombies walk on grass blocks, the grass will change to dirt and then to paths - *unless* you're going barefoot or wearing boots with Feather Falling.
+* **Dirt Trails.**  As players and zombies walk on grass blocks, the grass will change to dirt and then to paths...*unless* you're going barefoot or wearing boots enchanted with Feather Falling.

-**Firewalker Boots.**  If you're wearing Netherite Boots enchanted with Fire Protection and Frost Walker, Lava blocks will change to cobblestone as you walk on them.
+* **Firewalker Boots.**  If you're wearing Netherite Boots enchanted with Fire Protection and Frost Walker, Lava blocks will change to cobblestone as you walk on them.

-These effects are fully customizable - you can modify them or even create brand new effects.

 ## Features
 * Does NOT add any new blocks to your world.
 * Does NOT have to be installed on the client
-* Fully customizable
+* Fully customizable.
+Change the default effects or create your own.
 * Mobs and players can leave trails
 * Trails can be enabled or disabled depending on boots/enchants being worn
-* Use whatever blocks you want
+* Change any block to any other block
+* Can work boots and enchants from any other mod.

 ## Customization